pdwaggoner/LaTeX-Workshop/README.md

-# Notes and Files from my "Learning LaTeX" Workshop
+# Learning LaTeX Workshop

-#### Adapted from a workshop on the basics of LaTeX at the University of Houston, Fall 2017
+#### These notes and files are from my workshop on the basics of LaTeX given at the University of Houston, Fall 2017

 #### Please feel free to use, change, adapt, and fork.
 I hope these few files are helpful.